sizhongbin/sizhongbin.github.io/OrnaNote/event/thronemakers.md

 # Thronemakers

-> Last Update: 4 Mar, 2024
+> Last Update: 5 Mar, 2024

 ## What's new in 2024

 Brand new event.

 ## SzHb's Notes
-1. ***T8*** Tail of a Sphinx from event questline, which allow items of higher quality to be found more often.
+1. ***T8*** Tail of a Sphinx from event questline, an accessory which allow items of higher quality to be found more often.
 2. **[Thief]** ***T10*** Arisen Aaru Boots from ***T10*** Arisen Thronemaker Sekhmet, a Legs piece with Crit, high Ward, high Dex and Cursed immunity.
 3. **[Warrior]** ***T10*** Arisen Aaru Leggings from ***T10*** Arisen Thronemaker Neith, a Legs piece with highest Ward and start Ward.
 4. **[Mage]** ***T10*** Arisen Aaru Robe from ***T10*** Arisen Thronemaker Ptah, a Torso piece that gives your follower Great Meditation skill.